Keeper-Security/Commander/README.md

 Steps to enable persistent login:

 1. Register device using command `this-device register`.
 See `this-device` section for more details.
-2. Enable persistent login: `this-device persistent-login on`
+2. Enable persistent login: `this-device persistent_login on`

 ##### Login without password
 It is possible to login on another device (such as server) without storing Master Password in the `config.json` file.